 Before contacting an agency, consider:

-- the number of children you would want a nanny to care for in total
+- how many children (yours and the other family’s) you want a nanny to care for

-- the number of children one nanny can transport in a car (if you wish the nanny to transport your children)
+- the number of children one nanny can take in a car (if you want the nanny to drive your children)

 - whether you prefer the other children to be around the same age as your children